 NGOs, through their monitoring and advocacy activities, help strengthen the international norm against any use or possession of antipersonnel mines by anyone, which is essential for the successful implementation of the treaty.

 What was the Ottawa Process?

-For the first time, small and medium sized powers (most notably Canada and Norway, but ranging from Australia to Zimbabwe) came together and decided on a course of action to ban antipersonnel landmines rather than being held back by traditional powers that were not committed to banning landmines (such as China, Russia and the USA).
-Most former mine producers and many users, including Belgium, Cambodia, Italy, Mozambique and South Africa, joined the process.
+For the first time, small and medium sized powers (most notably Canada and Norway, but ranging from Australia to Zimbabwe) came together and decided on a course of action to ban antipersonnel landmines rather than being held back by traditional powers that were not committed to banning landmines (such as China, Russia, and the US).
+Most former mine producers and many users, including Belgium, Cambodia, Italy, Mozambique, and South Africa, joined the process.

 When states failed to achieve real progress on an antipersonnel mine ban at the Convention on Conventional Weapons Review Conference in 1996, Canada hosted a meeting of like-minded states in Ottawa to work towards a real ban.
 During this meeting, then Foreign Minister Lloyd Axworthy challenged states to negotiate the treaty within a year, launching the Ottawa Process that resulted in the adoption of the Mine Ban Treaty in September 1997.

 Negotiations took place outside the UN system, and the treaty negotiation conference relied on voting, rather than consensus procedures.
 Governments were also required to "opt in" – meaning that governments attending the treaty negotiation conference in Oslo, for example, had to agree on the text beforehand.
 This, together with strong leadership at the negotiating conferences, ensured that the treaty remained focused and strong and prevented a few governments from watering down the treaty or slowing down the negotiations.